Your Baby’s Very First Eye Exam

 Our professionals at Campus Eye Group will also figure out whether your child has a misalignment of your child’s eye, lazy eye, or congenital disorders.
 These conditions are not life-threatening and won’t drastically reduce your child’s vision.
 These tests are a precaution to ensure that your child doesn’t have a condition that needs the attention of an ophthalmologist.

-Pediatric Eye Exam in New Jersey: What to Expect
+Pediatric Eye Exams: What to Expect

 Take your child to get an eye exam before they begin kindergarten.
 Less-than-great vision can negatively affect your child as they acclimate to the school environment.
 Some of the tests that your little one will undergo include the following: